Rock Machine MC criminal allegations and incidents: Manitoba

 In mid January 2010, the officially conflict started.
-A member of the Rock Machine Winnipeg chapter, was hit with a stool multiple times and jumped by several men belonging to the Redlined MC.
+A member of the Rock Machine Winnipeg chapter, Corey Cadotte, was hit with a stool multiple times and jumped by several men belonging to the Redlined MC.
 He had been baited into a meeting at an automotive shop on St. Mary's Road and had gone alone.
 He had formerly been a member of the Zig Zag Crew, but he had patched over to the Rock Machine following the raids, this infuriated his former allies.
 He received such bad injuries from the stool that he was nearly "unrecognizable."

 The Rock Machine were furious and ordered the Vendettas Crew to retaliate.
 Not long after the beating an arson occurred, when a flare gun was shot through the window of a home on Mighton Avenue, in Winnipeg Manitoba.
 The property belonged to a member of the Redlined MC.
 The police fearing retaliation had received a search warrant to search the building.
 This was due to information received from an informant the police had within the Redlined MC, identified only as "X" in court documents.
 He stated "because of the ongoing dispute between the two gangs.
 He needs to have it [the gun] ready in case of any retaliation by members or associates of the Rock Machine."
 But the building had already been damaged by the flare when they arrived.
 They arrested a member of the Redlined and seized a loaded nine millimetre handgun from the burnt out building.
 The Vendettas are suspected by authorities of being behind the incident.
-As authorities state the member of the Redlined had been one of the those who was present when the Rock Machine member was beaten at the body shop.
+As authorities state the member of the Redlined had been one of those who were present when the Rock Machine member was beaten at the body shop.

-On Sunday February 7, 2010.
-Winnipeg Police revealed that the Rock Machine and Hells Angels got into a brawl at a bar inside a St. Boniface hotel.
+On Sunday, February 7, 2010, Winnipeg Police revealed that the Rock Machine and Hells Angels got into a brawl at a bar inside a St. Boniface hotel.
 They had been monitoring the hotel the night before as they had received information that the Rock Machine was going to arrive at the bar because "They knew associates of the Hells Angels frequented the place."
 Unfortunately for authorities nothing happened on Saturday.
 The authorities also reported that they feared an escalation.
 This was due to the sighting of a number of Rock Machine members from outside the province of Manitoba over the past week.

+On June 14, 2011, three assumed members of the Rock Machine or Vendettas were sighted fleeing the scene of a firebombing against a Hells Angels business on Logan Avenue.
+The arson would cause $20,000 in damages.
+Later information from a police informant linked some employees as being associated to the Hells Angels.